THE C.O.D.E. CONSPIRACY

 Jon aimed his cannon at the suspects, but the moving target’s line of sight rapidly changed, placing dozens of civilians in harm’s way.
 Not worth the risk.

-The three humanoids opened fire again, this time hitting Jon’s hovercraft, disabling he fuel cell engine.
+The three humanoids opened fire again, hitting Jon’s hovercraft, disabling the fuel cell engine.
 Jon jumped from his vehicle and ran after the criminals, who had slowed in bumper to bumper traffic.
-He closed to half a block, using the buildings as cover, when another volley of laser blasts shattered a nearby glass building.
+He had closed the gap between them to half a block, using the buildings as cover, when another volley of laser blasts shattered a nearby glass building.
 Jon fell, rolled over, took a knee, and raised his laser cannon to his shoulder.
-He pulled the trigger, and the ensuing explosion blew the truck onto its side, ejecting the criminal humanoids from the truck bed, airborne and failing.
+He pulled the trigger, and the ensuing explosion blew the truck onto its side, ejecting the criminal humanoids from the truck bed.

 Jon rose to his feet and continued pursuit, but panicked civilian bystanders moved chaotically in every direction, blocking his aim.
 Without a clear shot, he helplessly watched one of the super humanoids break the glass of a civilian vehicle, toss the driver onto the street, and climb inside, followed by the two accomplices.
 Jon watched helplessly as the criminals accelerated around a corner.
 Damn!
 Who are those guys?
 How do they run so fast and jump that high?